phyrisrose/frontend-tickets/README.md

 ## Project overview

-This is a simple portal for buying tickets to a show.
+This is a prototype for a simple portal for buying tickets to a show.
 The user lands on a page with a list of shows by location, and is able to select a show, and navigate to the checkout page.
 The checkout page shows a responsive layout of a few cards: the show summary, payment method, and pricing + being able to select the number of tickets.

 ## Getting started